iWinston/typeorm-plus/docs/example-with-express.md

 });
 ```

-If you want to extract action callbacks into separate files and you need `connection` instance,
+If you want to extract action callbacks into separate files and you need the `connection` instance,
 you can simply use `getConnection`:

 ```typescript